Budry/strider-file-configuration/README.md

 Format of your scripts is same as in [Strider-CD/strider-custom](https://github.com/Strider-CD/strider-custom) plugin and you same logic for processing your input.

-3. You can configure `environments` phase in plugin configuration page
+3. You can configure `environments` phase in plugin configuration page or name of configuration file